ibrahimGamal01/carpooling/README.md

         - `favicon.ico`: Icon file for web browsers.
         - `favicon-16x16.png`: Icon file for web browsers.
         - `favicon-32x32.png`: Icon file for web browsers.

+## Setting Up the Website

+To get started with the website, follow these simple steps:

+1. Download and install `XAMPP` from https://www.apachefriends.org/download.html

+2. Start the servers.

+3. Run MySQL Admin panel.

+4. Create a new database and import the `database.sql` file.

+5. Move the `php` file to `C:\xampp\htdocs` on Windows or `/Applications/XAMPP/htdocs` on macOS.

+6. Rename the `php` file to `carpooling` for better organization.

+7. Access the backend by visiting http://localhost/carpooling/php_file_name in your web browser.